RhetTbull/osxphotos/README.md

 	pip install -r requirements.txt

 You can also install directly from [pypi](https://pypi.org/) but you must use python >= 3.8 to avoid an error with bpylist2.
-The package will work fine with python 3.6 or 3.7 but I know of no way to get `pip` to install the right dependencies.
+The package currently works fine with python 3.6 or 3.7 but I know of no way to get `pip` to install the right dependencies.

     pip install osxphotos